BUCKHANNON – Escape the daily doldrums with sunshine-streaked, fun-filled adventure in the clear mountain air of north-central West Virginia.

 Grab your bike and cycle around the three-mile stretch of paved walkway that runs along the Buckhannon River.
 The path is flat, and the flowers lining it are bright and beautiful.
 A favorite spot for both locals and visitors, the trail also features a boat launch and river access to the Buckhannon River and a new fenced-in dog park.

 What’s more, the ADA-accessible trail is dotted with benches if you need a break, and restroom facilities are adjacent to the ample parking areas.

-Find the trail at 54 Camden Avenue in Buckhannon, but don’t jet out of town until you stop on Buckhannon’s iconic Main Street for a sweet, creamy treat at our old-fashioned Dairy Queen store, which features classic soft-serve vanilla cones (and much, much more), or Sweet-A-Licious, a locally run ice cream shop specializing in hand-dipped Hershey’s ice cream cones, sundaes, milkshakes and other delectable delicacies.
+Find the trail at 54 Camden Avenue in Buckhannon, but don’t jet out of town until you stop on Buckhannon’s iconic Main Street for a sweet, creamy treat at our old-fashioned Dairy Queen store, which features classic soft-serve vanilla cones (and much, much more) during the summer months, or Sweet-A-Licious, a locally run ice cream shop specializing in hand-dipped Hershey’s ice cream cones, sundaes, milkshakes and other delectable delicacies.